 We strongly recommend that you plan your travel in advance and, if using public transport, check if there is any planned engineering work on the weekend of the event and that your chosen mode of transport will accommodate bikes.

 Getting to the start:

 The start line for Palace to Palace is on The Mall near Admiralty Arch on Trafalgar Square.
-There are two car drop off points for bikes at the start, these are:

 There are restrictions with taking bikes on the London Underground.
 Use this Bicycles on the London Underground map for details on which tube lines bicycles are permitted.